All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Handling Questions and Comments About Your Eating

 People notice when you eat differently.
-You will get questions.
+You'll get questions.
 Having prepared responses makes these moments easier.

 Illustration for Social Situations And Glp1 Navigating Dinners And Events

-If someone asks why you are eating so little: - "I ate a big lunch, so I am keeping it light tonight." - "I am just not very hungry.
+If someone asks why you're eating so little: - "I ate a big lunch, so I am keeping it light tonight." - "I am just not very hungry.
 The food is delicious though." - "I am focusing on protein right now.
 Doctor's orders."

 If someone pushes food on you: - "Thank you, it looks amazing.
 I will save room for later." - "I am good for now, but I might try some in a bit." - "I appreciate it.
 My stomach is a little sensitive tonight."